UndercoverComputing/website-creator/README.md

   - First line: Next site number (e.g., `2` for `site_2` if no gaps).
   - Second line: Comma-separated used ports (e.g., `8001,8002`) or empty if no ports are used.
 - **Security**: For production, add authentication to the Flask UI, enable HTTPS, and restrict firewall access to ports 80, 5000, and 8000–9000.
+- **Resource Limits**: The container is limited to 0.5 CPU cores and 512MB RAM to prevent system crashes on low-memory systems (e.g., 2GB RAM).
 - **Permissions**: After creating/deleting websites, adjust host permissions if needed:
   ```bash
   sudo chown -R www-data:www-data /opt/website-creator